 Yes, students can apply to participate in more than one seminar if they are able to make all the classes.
 If applying to multiple, students should indicate their primary preference; final admittance decisions will factor in individual applications as well as overall demand.

-CID Student Seminars: Insights and Experiences from Our Students
+CID Student Seminars: Student Insights

 Hear directly from CID students as they reflect on their experiences, insights, and takeaways from our seminars.